pbs/resty/doc/tutorial.rst

 ..
 Note::

-    The :mod:`related` method accepts two positionl arguments.
-First one the relationship name and the second one which is optional, the class name.
+    The :mod:`related` method accepts two arguments.
+First one the relationship name and the second one the class name which uses a default value of None as a flag to signify the absense of the argument.
 In the above example we only used the relationship name but we can also pass the class name as follows:
         >>>     print c.related('related', 'Callsign').content.callsign, c.content.confidence